 Pupils are entitled to one day's authorised absence from school when Eid-ul-Fitr falls on a school day (register code R).If it falls on a non-school day, pupils are not entitled to a day of in lieu.

 In this month Muslims will not eat or drink between the hours of dawn and dusk; the purpose is also to develop spiritual and moral discipline.
-This means they will rise before dawn (around 3am) to eat breakfast and pray and in addition, special evening prayers are conducted during which long portions of the Qur'an are recited.
+This means they will rise before dawn to eat breakfast and pray and in addition, in the evening Muslim families will meet together, often in a mosque as a community, to observe special Ramadan prayers, recite long portions of the Qur'an and, after sunset, break the fast.

 Timings of fasting and prayers will vary according to the time of year.